 The Centre for Development and Human Rights (CDHR) is a non-partisan, non-governmental Indian research and advocacy organization based in New Delhi, India.
 It is registered under the Societies Registration Act XXI, 1860.
 (Registration No. S.38721 of 2002).
 CDHR aims to promote social and global justice through human rights.
 We seek to strengthen the field of all human rights, developing the tools for achieving their respect, protection and fulfillment.
 While we recognize the interdependence and indivisibility of all human rights, our special focus is on economic, social and cultural rights, which concern essential values for a life of dignity and freedom – food, education, health, housing, social security, and work, among others.

-Our work is guided not only by the vision and principles established by the Universal Declaration of Human Rights and the International Convention on Economic, Social and Cultural Rights, but also by M.K.(Mahatma) Gandhi’s concept of Swaraj, or ‘self rule,’ which we regard as a source of inspiration in our mission to respect, protect, and fulfill human rights, and to promote a human rights-based framework for development.
+Our work is guided not only by the vision and principles established by the Universal Declaration of Human Rights and the International Convention on Economic, Social and Cultural Rights, but also by the thought of Mahatma Gandhi and Dr. B.R.
+Ambedkar, which we regard as sources of inspiration in our mission to respect, protect, and fulfill human rights, and to promote a human rights-based framework for development.

 To raise national and international awareness of the growing convergence between human rights and development.